tobyisawesome/bing-fluent-skin/readme.md

 userstyles.world link: https://userstyles.world/style/9831/fluent-bing

-After installing the extension, create a new style for Bing and paste the CSS code from this repository.
+After installing the extension, create a new style for Bing and paste the contents from bingfluentskin.css (or bingfluentskin-stylus.css if you use Stylus) from this repository.
 Save the style and reload Bing to see the changes.

 ## Features